cap-js/telemetry/README.md

 ## Setup

-Add `@cap-js/telemetry` to your dependencies via `npm add @cap-js/telemetry`.
-That's all.
+Simply add `@cap-js/telemetry` to your dependencies via `npm add @cap-js/telemetry` and you will find telemetry output written to the console.
+See [Predefined Kinds](#predefined-kinds) for additional dependencies you need to bring yourself when exporting to Dynatrace, Jaeger, etc.

 The plugin can be disabled by setting environment variable `NO_TELEMETRY` to something truthy.
-Additionally, tracing for individual services can be diabled by annotating the service with `@cds.tracing: false`.

-Database tracing is currently limited to @cap-js/sqlite and @cap-js/hana.
+Database tracing is currently limited to [@cap-js/sqlite](https://www.npmjs.com/package/@cap-js/sqlite) and [@cap-js/hana](https://www.npmjs.com/package/@cap-js/hana).

-See [Predefined Kinds](#predefined-kinds) for additional dependencies you need to bring yourself when exporting to Dynatrace or Jaeger.